Ada-Developers-Academy/core-projects/video-store/part-1-submit.md

-# Submit: Video Store Part 1: Video Store API
+# Part 1 Submit: Video Store API

-## Submit Project for Feedback
+## Submit API for Feedback

 <!-- prettier-ignore-start -->
 ### !challenge

 * type: short-answer
-* id: 0e8ae002-05eb-4605-b302-c236d397b446
+* id: 0f51eeda-d431-40a6-94fe-a07d2fd1af39
 * title: Pull Request for Feedback

 ##### !question

-Make a pull request against the original project repo.
+Make a pull request against the [Video Store API repo](https://github.com/AdaGold/retro-video-store).
 Place the URL of the pull request here.
 Review instructions in the [How to Submit](../ada-project-practices/how-to-submit.md) repo if needed.

 ##### !end-question